The Journey to Self-Awareness and Emotional Intelligence

 Where do I feel this in my body?

-Many of us are underdeveloped here.
-They’re strong in strategy, but thin in emotional vocabulary.
+Emotional intelligence grows when we learn to sit with an emotion without judging it, fixing it, or projecting it.
+Many of us are underdeveloped in this area.
+We may be strong in strategy but thin in emotional vocabulary.
 Growth begins when you slow down enough to notice your internal weather.

 2. Trace the Trigger

-Self-awareness deepens when you stop blaming circumstances and start tracing reactions.
+Self-awareness deepens when you stop blaming circumstances and start tracing your reactions.
+When something disproportionate happens—a sharp tone, defensiveness, or withdrawal—ask yourself: Why did that land so hard?

+Triggers are teachers.
 Ask yourself, “What is this stirring in me?”
 That question opens a door.
 Instead of reacting outwardly, you turn inward with curiosity.

 Practice: